shoken0x/mongodb-init-script/README.md

 If you need you make 'data' dir on dbpath.

+## Install and run

-and execute command as root.
+execute command as root.

     # cp mongod /etc/init.d/